speps/speps.github.io/content/articles/torus-trooper-part1.md

 The old code did use `std.stream`, from what I read this was deprecated in favor of splitting it into a more modular design.
 However, to transition old code someone rescued the deprecated code and made it into a DUB package called [`undead`](https://code.dlang.org/packages/undead).

 This was very useful at the start to get the code to compile.
 However, I wanted to get rid of this dependency as it didn't feel right to keep old code instead of relying on the modern D equivalent.
 In D1, `std.stream.File.read` could read binary data into values.
 I've changed it to use `std.file.read` and `std.bitmanip.read`.
-It's also important to make sure you specify the endian, the D1 code was implementation-specific regarding the format of types other than byte sized ones so I followed what convention it was on Windows which is little-endian.
-That means replays and highscores saves should be compatible!
+It's also important to make sure you specify the endian, the D1 code was implementation-specific regarding the format of types other than byte sized ones.
+On Windows it was little-endian.
+That means replays and highscores saves are now compatible with the original executable!

 ```diff
 --- a/src/abagames/tt/replay.d